Pranavi25/trading-app/Welcome file.md

 The whole and main purpose of this is to make the application up and running.
 - GET `/health` : To make sure SpringBoot app is up and running

-## Optional(Dashboard controller)

 # Architecture

-- Draw a component diagram which contains controller, service, DAO, storage layers (you can mimic the diagram from the guide)  - briefly explain the following logic layers or components (3-5 sentences for each)
+- Draw a component diagram which contains controller, service, DAO, storage layers (you can mimic the diagram from the guide)
+- briefly explain the following logic layers or components (3-5 sentences for each)
    - Controller
    - Service
    - Dao